Finbuckle/Finbuckle.MultiTenant/docs/EFCore.md

 }
 ```

->{.small} Do not use any of the configuration methods that sets a database provider or connection string if using the `AddDbContext` delegate overload&mdash;the delegate will not have access to the current `TenantContext` or its connection string.
+Do not use any of the configuration methods that sets a database provider or connection string if using the `AddDbContext` delegate overload&mdash;the delegate will not have access to the current `TenantContext` or its connection string.

-### Adding Data
+## Adding Data
 Added entities are automatically associated with the current `TenantContext`.
 If an entity is associated with a different `TenantContext` then a `MultiTenantException` is thrown in `SaveChanges` or `SaveChangesAsync`:

 ```